29 Types of Frogs in Mississippi

 The Pickerel frog is among the types of frogs in Mississippi that reside mostly in the eastern and southern regions of the United States.

-It is considered an indicator species, meaning it can be used as a gauge for ecological conditions.
+It is considered an indicator species, meaning it can be used to gauge ecological conditions.
 If pickerel frogs are present, the ecosystem is healthy and functioning properly.

 This frog prefers to live near creeks, ponds, lakes, and other wetlands but can also be found near forest streams or roadside ditches.